 - Keep in touch with us to discuss the timeline for your transition.
 Intertek intends to be designated under the new regulation.

 Intertek Medical Notified Body (IMNB)

-Medical Device certification under the new Medical Device Regulation, MDR (2017/745) will be offered through our new legal entity Intertek Medical Notified Body AB (IMNB AB) following our designation in 2019.
-The headquarters for this Notified Body will remain in Stockholm, Sweden.
-We will continue to have our teams based around the globe, including but not limited to North America, China, United Kingdom, Poland, Israel, and Sweden.
+Medical Device certification under the new Medical Device Regulation, MDR (2017/745) is offered through our new legal entity Intertek Medical Notified Body AB (IMNB AB).
+The headquarters for this Notified Body in Stockholm, Sweden.
+We continue to have our teams based around the globe, including but not limited to North America, China, India, United Kingdom, Poland, Israel, and Sweden.
 If you are a client and have a current MDD certificate(s) with us, these will remain under SEMKO AB NB 0413 until that certificate expires, unless you are specifically notified otherwise.
-Please note that new agreements need to be set up to maintain validity of MDD certificates after 25 of May 2020.
+Please note that new agreements need to be set up to maintain validity of MDD certificates after 25 of May 2021.